 The purpose of the RCL strategy is to create transparency regarding:

-- Appropriateness of the ratio between the identified risk and available funds to hedge unexpected losses (ability to bear risk)
+- the appropriateness of the ratio between the identified risk and available funds to hedge unexpected losses (ability to bear risk), and

 The RCL strategy focuses on combining the following four elements into a single framework concept: